 - Any other forms the bank wants you to sign

-If no one has been living in the property before you move in, the power probably won’t be connected.
-Plan ahead and make sure that things like electricity, gas and internet are connected and working, otherwise you will be in for an uncomfortable few days when you move in.
+If no one has lived in the property before you move in, the power probably won’t be connected.
+Plan ahead and make sure that things like electricity, gas and internet are connected and working; otherwise, you will be in for an uncomfortable few days when you move in.

 What Are The First Home Owners Grant Rules In Queensland?

-The most important thing when it comes to qualifying for a first home owners grant is that you can’t have ever owned property or a share in property in your name in Australia.
+The most important thing when it comes to qualifying for the First Home Owners Grant is that you can’t have ever owned property or a share in property in your name in Australia.

 Can My First Home Buyers Grant Be Used As A Deposit?

 The good news is that your $15,000 grant can be used as part or all of your house deposit!
-However, some banks won’t consider grants as genuine savings, which means that you might still need to contribute some of your own cash.
+However, some banks won’t consider grants as genuine savings, meaning you might still need to contribute some of your own cash.

 What Could Make Me Ineligible For The Grant?